-First, a bit of context.
-For 17 years, Le Cache used Breezaire cooling units* exclusively in its wine cabinets.
+For 17 years, Le Cache wine cabinets used Breezaire cooling units* exclusively in its wine cabinets.
 In 2006, we started receiving alarming numbers of calls from customers complaining that their cooling unit “won’t get below 60 degrees”, “runs all the time”, “won’t cool properly” and “won’t get above 49 percent humidity”, and started to notice a significant increase in manufacturing defects.

 That’s when we decided to develop CellarPro cooling units.
 At CellarPro, we use premium components and advanced manufacturing and testing processes from beginning to end.
 As a result, it costs us more to build a CellarPro unit than our wholesale cost to purchase a Breezaire unit.

-41 / Leak Evaporator
+41 – Leak in the Evaporator

-2 / Leak Gas Loop
+2 – Leak in the Gas Loop

-2 / Bad Cap/Strainer
+2 – Cap/Strainer Failure

-What is causing the failures?
+What is causing the Breezaire failures?

-Evap leaks: Not conclusive, but I believe a portion are internal source leaks due to controller problems or undersized units causing excessive run times.
+Not conclusive, but I believe a portion are internal source leaks due to controller problems or undersized units causing excessive run times.
 Another factor could be that Breezaire does not evacuate their coils as effectively, or they leave their systems open too long during the brazing process which can create acids in the oil.
 If the leaks are external, eg acid from the wine bottles, which is a corrosive agent to coils, Breezaire’s grey coating may not be sufficient to protect against this.

 Run the unit at the highest setpoint that can be tolerated.
 At 55F, the Breezaire unit may have to run constantly.

 Will CellarPro units experience the same failures?

 Our controller is more reliable, we have defrost cycles, we have larger coils to minimize condensate generation, TEV’s to regulate the flow to prevent excessive internal refrigerant velocities, and we have electrofin coating on the coils which is much more effective against external corrosive agents.
 We have some risk with the hot gas loop, but we do a better job of insulating it from direct contact with other metal.
 A portion of the BA failures were mechanical due to a sharp mounting bracket crimped down on it, which we do not have.